Calcium Bearing Clay Powder is used to make a substrate to culture tiny invertebrates, called Springtails on.

 This ratio can be scaled up to any size of suitable container.
 You can use little bit more water vs powder when you initially make the springtail culture.
 We find that a ratio of 1.25 to 1 is ideal, however the above 1.333 to 1 is highly successful and easier to measure out for smaller culture sizes.

 In our experience you’ll want to feed the culture enough food to last them a few days, up to a week.
 Once the food is eaten, simply add more.
 By feeding at this frequency allows for an exchange of air in the culture, keeping it healthy.
 Over time the culture will start to dry out.
 You can mist a small amount of water to increase the water content in the clay.
 However, do not add to much water at a time to a well-established culture as it can cause a cascading collapse that the culture may never recover from.

 When adding water, “Less is More” allow the mist to be soaked up by the clay and then add some more water later on, until you achieve your desired amount.
 Use a container with a sturdy, tight fitting lid.

-Calcium Bearing Clay Powder is available for shipping in Canada Only
+Calcium Bearing Clay Powder for springtails is available for sale and shipping in Canada Only

 The clay powder is very fine, please avoid inhaling the dust or getting the dust in your eyes.
 Use a dust mask, gloves and googles when working with the clay powder.
 While it’s nontoxic, the powder can be an irritant to your eyes and nose mucus.
 Flush and rinse with water until clean.